thisiskj/mysql-to-laravel-migration/README.md

 This utility transforms plain MySQL/MariaDB "CREATE TABLE..." statements into Laravel migrations.

-Give it a try at https://github.com/thisiskj/mysql-to-laravel-migration
+Give it a try at https://thisiskj.github.io/mysql-to-laravel-migration/

 ![Screenshot](screenshot.png)

 This is a simple single file Vue 3 application running on Vite for speedy development.

+It uses the [node-sql-parser](https://github.com/taozhi8833998/node-sql-parser) library to parse the SQL text.

 ## Contributing